edmundhung/conform/examples/shadcn-ui/README.md

 ## Conform Forms integration

-This example includes a set of components in a separate folder `src/components/conform` that extend the shadcn components.
+This example includes a set of components in a separate file `src/components/form.tsx` that extend the shadcn components.
 By using these components, you can quickly and easily build complex forms with full validation and error handling.

 ## Additional infos